Workplace Hazardous Materials Information System (WHMIS) is a crucial system for ensuring worker safety when working with hazardous materials.

 Assessment Test or quiz to ensure basic understanding Practical assessments or simulations to ensure safe handling of hazardous materials

-Legal Requirements May be legally required in some jurisdictions May be legally required in some jurisdictions
+Legal Requirements May be legally required in some jurisdictions It may be legally required in some jurisdictions

 Importance Critical to ensure worker safety and compliance with legal requirements Critical to prevent accidents, injuries, and promote a safe work environment